 2. Have an online backup of all of your computer data.
 I back up my computer in two ways–to an external portable hard drive as well as to an online backup service.
 I use both because my files are my livelihood — I would be dead in the water without them — so I want to leave absolutely no room to lose my data.
 I back up both my desktop and laptop PCs with unlimited backup available through BackBlaze.
 Rather than having to lug my desktop PC with me, I can simply access any file on it through my online backup system.

 3. Create a file with vital contact information.
 I keep all of my contact info stored on both my smartphone as well as in my client management dashboard, 17Hats.
-For all of my passwords, I use both RoboForm as well as Dashlane.
-Both offer apps as well as online access.
-I use both because some sites work more readily with one over the other.
+For all of my passwords, I use Dashlane, which offers apps as well as online access.

 You’ll also want to take along your children’s school contact info to be able to check on the current operating status of your child’s school, as well as local media website info.
 My lifeline in getting current information about my home city was through the websites of Beaumont and Orange’s newspapers and television and radio stations.